Impeachment Looms Over Trump Trip Abroad, As It Did For Clinton In 1998

 Clinton said the decision had been expected.
 "I have no intention of resigning.
 It's never crossed my mind," he said.

 Then it was time for an American journalist, who also asked about impeachment.
-When the next Israeli question was about impeachment again, Netanyahu jumped in.
+When the next Israeli question was again about impeachment, Netanyahu jumped in.

 "I think the president has come here on a very clear voyage of peace.
 And I believe it would be appropriate to ask one or two questions about the peace process.
-I would like to know the answers too," Netanyahu said.
+I would like to know the answers, too," Netanyahu said.

 The Israeli journalist resumed his question, asking Clinton whether he would consider resigning if the House of Representatives voted to impeach him.
 The answer was still "no."